MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ```

 ## DESCRIPTION
-This cmdlet allows you to create a Remote PowerShell session to Security & Compliance center
+This cmdlet allows you to create a remote PowerShell session to the Security & Compliance center.

 ## EXAMPLES